Most G20 members strongly condemn war in Ukraine, draft declaration says | Law-Order

 - Indonesia

-A draft of a declaration by leaders of the Group of 20 (G20) major economies, seen by Reuters on Tuesday, strongly condemned the war in Ukraine and stressed it was exacerbating fragilities in the global economy.
+A draft of a declaration by leaders of the Group of 20 (G20) major economies, seen by Reuters on Tuesday, said "most" members strongly condemned the war in Ukraine and stressed it was exacerbating fragilities in the global economy.
+The G20 members also voiced deep concern over the challenges posed to global food security by escalating tensions, and called for the need for central bank independence to ensure they keep up efforts to rein in soaring inflation, the draft showed.

-Russia's foreign ministry on Sunday said the G20 was not the place where security issues and should instead prioritise the world's economic challenges, ahead of a meeting expected to be dominated by the war.
-The draft document also said the G20's central banks were monitoring inflationary pressures and calibrating monetary policy accordingly.
+Russia's foreign ministry said on Sunday the G20 was not the place where security issues and should instead prioritise the world's economic challenges.
+The draft document also said G20 central banks were monitoring inflationary pressures and will calibrate the pace of monetary tightening to ensure inflation expectations remain well anchored.

+"Central bank independence is crucial to achieving these goals and buttressing monetary policy credibility," it said.
+Fiscal stimulus measures should be "temporary and targeted" to cushion the blow of rising commodity costs for the most vulnerable, to avoid adding to inflationary pressures, the draft declaration said.

+On debt problems, the draft declaration stressed the importance of all creditors to share a fair burden, without mentioning China, which has been criticised by Western countries for delaying efforts to mitigate the burden for some emerging economies.
+"We reaffirm the importance of joint efforts by all actors, including private creditors, to continue working toward enhancing debt transparency," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)